 There is a lot to see and do at the annual Pennsylvania Farm Show, but we all know who the real star is: the massive butter sculpture at the center of it all in the Main Hall.
 We can’t quite put our finger on it, but there is something special about hundreds of pounds of creamy, yellow butter worked into realistic figures that people just go crazy for.

-Detailed and impressive as always, the 2023 butter sculpture is sponsored by the American Dairy Association of the Northeast, with support from the Pennsylvania Department of Agriculture and Land O’Lakes (which donates the tons of butter each year!).
+Detailed and impressive as always, the 2024 butter sculpture is sponsored by the American Dairy Association of the Northeast and the Pennsylvania Dairy Promotion Program, with support from Land O’Lakes (which donates the tons of butter each year!).

 Who makes this sculpture?
 How much does it weigh?
 What happens to all of the butter after the PA Farm Show has ended?
 Here are six unbelievable facts about the PA Farm Show butter sculpture, so you can learn everything you’ve always wanted to know about this amazing feat of dairy artistry!